-Here at The New Works Playhouse, we’re committed to investing our expertise and resources in order to build a community of skilled performers with gifted writers and provide a platform that can encourage and inspire new talent.
+Here at The New Works Playhouse, we’re committed to investing our expertise and resources in order to build a community of skilled performers and gifted writers and provide a platform that can encourage and inspire new talent.

-The coronavirus pandemic in 2020 almost destroyed the performing arts industry but it also gave us a unique opportunity to bring the theatre online and to create a global network.
+The coronavirus pandemic in 2020 almost destroyed the performing arts industry but it also gave us a unique opportunity to bring theatre online and to create a global network.

 We are passionate about opening up the industry to make it more accessible to people from all over the world no matter their background.
 The performing arts industry is inaccessible to a wide variety of communities but our hope is to provide an open platform for talented individuals.
 We are here to build a community of motivated and like-minded performers and writers whilst providing support by facilitating and growing their talent.